selirah/deel-autcomplete-component/questions.md

 ```

-- `Callbacks`, exceptions are handled as the first argument in the callback function.
+- `Callbacks` exceptions are handled as the first argument in the callback function.

 ```
   function myCallbackFn(callback) {